-A Student includes any of the following: an undergraduate who is enrolled at the University for one or more of the last two terms (including in a practicum placement, cooperative education or study abroad) and is eligible to continue in a program of study; a graduate student who is enrolled at the University in the current term and is eligible to continue; a graduate student who is on leave and eligible to enroll at the University when the approved leave ends; a visiting or exchange or special audit student who has been formally admitted to the University for the purposes of taking courses or to take part in an approved research term; a graduate student who is enrolled in courses at the University as a qualifying student; or a person enrolled at the University in a non- credit program or course.
+- 11. Student: A Student includes any of the following: a person who is enrolled at the University in a credit or non-credit course for one or more of the last two terms (including in a practicum placement, cooperative education or study abroad); a graduate student who is enrolled at the University in the current term; a graduate student who is on leave and eligible to enroll at the University when the approved leave ends; a visiting or exchange or special audit student who has been formally admitted to the University for the purposes of taking courses or to take part in an approved research term; or a graduate student who is enrolled in courses at the University as a qualifying student. - 12.
+Third Party: Someone who experiences or is aware of an incident of Sexualized Violence but is not personally subjected to the Sexualized Violence (i.e.: is not a Victim/Survivor in the current circumstances). - 13.
+University Community: Members of the University Community include Students, employees and any person holding a University appointment.
+People who visit or reside on a TRU campus but who are not a student, employee or person holding a University appointment are not a member of the University Community for the purposes of this Policy.
+For the purposes of this definition: - a. "employee" means: - i. a person employed by the University; - ii. a person employed under a Part-Time Instructional Contract; - iii. a visiting scholar or professor; - iv. an adjunct faculty member; - v. a Post-doctoral fellow; - vi. or anyone otherwise employed by a subsidiary of the University (as defined in the British Columbia Business Corporations Act).